funkyak/Boredom/README.md

 ## Usage

-Please clone and use the REAMME for each folder as the usage instructions will be accurate in the operation
+Please clone and use the README for each folder as the usage instructions will be accurate in the operation

 ## Contributing